Netflix’s solid 4Q eclipsed by projected slowing US growth

 That downturn in the U.S. raised alarms because Netflix is starting to raise its prices in the country by 13 to 18 percent this quarter, a move that the company is making to help pay for its rising programming costs as it competes for exclusive series and films against Amazon, Hulu, AT&T and Apple.

-Netflix’s shares fell more than 4 percent in Thursday’s extended trading after the earnings report and forecast came out.
+Netflix’s shares fell nearly 4 percent to $340 in Thursday’s extended trading after the earnings report and forecast came out.
 Even so, the stock remains above its levels before the company announced the U.S. price increase earlier this week, a sign that more investors believe management is doing the right thing for the company’s long-term financial health as it continues to burn through more cash than it is bringing in.

 “The fact that investors reacted negatively to what amounted to a strong performance indicates the extent to which Netflix has set a high bar,” said eMarketer analyst Paul Verna.